 • A valid passport

-• An email address (which will be used to send and receive correspondence, as well as to link your ETA)
+• An email address (which will be used to send and receive correspondence, as well as to link your ETA-IL)

 • Means of payment, such as a debit or credit card, to handle the small processing fee